 Silver-leaved hydrangea is an attractive shrub native to Appalachia.
-It has lacecap clusters of flowers in early summer that emerge green and change to white.
+It's lacecap clusters of flowers in early summer emerge green and change to white.
 Its distinctive characteristic is the silvery underside of its leaves.
 Silver-leaved hydrangea is somewhat sensitive to drought, so it needs a site with moist soil.
 The plant pictured here is the cultivar 'Samantha'.

 - North America

 - Partial sun/shade (4-6 hrs light daily)

 - Zone 4,

 - Zone 6,